 If you’re eligible for COBRA coverage, it may enable you to continue your FSA.

 7. Learn more about any stock options and other non-salary perks.

-If you’ve been getting non-salary compensation, know the vesting period and what percentage of compensation is available, if any, when you leave.
-Many companies require you to exercise stock options within a certain amount of time, often 90 days from your termination date.
+If you’ve been getting non-salary compensation, check the vesting period and what percentage of compensation is available.
+Many companies require you to use your stock options within a certain amount of time, often 90 days from your termination date.